dan2097/opsin/README.txt

 ##################################################

-Using OPSIN as a commandline utility:
+Using OPSIN as a command-line utility:
-	java -jar opsin-0.9.0-jar-with-dependencies.jar will give you a command line interface to convert names to CML java -cp opsin-0.9.0-jar-with-dependencies.jar uk.ac.cam.ch.wwmm.opsin.NameToInchi will give you a command line interface to convert names to InChI
+	java -jar opsin-0.9.0-jar-with-dependencies.jar will give you a command-line interface to convert names to CML java -cp opsin-0.9.0-jar-with-dependencies.jar uk.ac.cam.ch.wwmm.opsin.NameToInchi will give you a command-line interface to convert names to InChI

+As well as interactive input on the command-line these command-line interfaces will accept a piped input of newline seperated chemical names. e.g. java -jar opsin-0.9.0-jar-with-dependencies.jar < input.name > output.cml

 Using OPSIN as a library:

 1) Learn about XOM (http://xom.nu), the XML processing framework used by OPSIN
 2) Create an OPSIN instance, by calling the following static method

 NameToStructure nameToStructure = NameToStructure.getInstance();